bugbakery/audapolis/doc/fileformat_v3.md

 The *content* list MAY NOT be empty.

 Semantically the content is a number of sections.
-They may either be a "paragraph", meaning a list of `ParagraphItem`s and a speaker, or a "heading".
+At the moment, they can only be a "paragraph", meaning a list of `ParagraphItem`s and a speaker.
-Every section MUST either end with a `DocumentItem` of type `paragragraph_break` or `heading`.
+Every section MUST end with a `DocumentItem` of type `paragragraph_break`.

 ### `DocumentItem`s

-There are 6 types of document items:
+There are 5 types of document items:
-- `heading`
 - `paragraph_break`
 - `speaker_change`
 - `text`